 - This is the risk that occurs when the price of one currency moves relative to another (reference) currency.
 In the context of a UK pension scheme, it may be invested in overseas stocks or assets, which are either directly or indirectly linked to a currency other than Sterling.
-There is a risk that the price of that overseas currency will move in such a way that devalues that currency relative to Sterling, thus negatively impacting the overall investment return. - This risk is managed by investing in DGFs.
-Within the DGFs the management of currency risk related to overseas investments is delegated to the underlying investment managers.
-However, the DGFs have a Sterling benchmark and by investing in a diversified investment portfolio, the impact of currency risk is mitigated.
+There is a risk that the price of that overseas currency will move in such a way that devalues that currency relative to Sterling, thus negatively impacting the overall investment return. - This risk is managed by investing in DGFs and MAC.
+Within the DGFs and MAC the management of currency risk related to overseas investments is delegated to the underlying investment managers.
+However, the DGFs and MAC have a Sterling benchmark and by investing in a diversified investment portfolio, the impact of currency risk is mitigated. - The LDI funds are invested in UK instruments, and the equity exposure associated with the Equity Linked LDI fund is currency hedged.
+The fund is therefore not exposed to currency risk.

-Interest rate risk
+Interest rate and inflation risk

-- This is the risk that an investment's value will change due to a change in the level of interest rates.
-This affects debt instruments more directly than growth instruments. - The Trustee recognises that the Scheme's liabilities are exposed to a significant level of interest rate risk movement and for this reason it is desirable for the Scheme's assets to be exposed to a similar level of interest rate risk. - The Trustee has therefore invested in LDI funds to manage this risk, with the LDI strategy set so as to provide an appropriate level of hedging against the interest rate and inflation risk inherent within the Scheme's liabilities
+- This is the risk that an investment's value will change due to a change in the level of interest rates and inflation expectations.
+This affects debt instruments more directly than growth instruments. - The Trustee recognises that the value of the Scheme's liabilities is exposed to a significant level of interest rate and inflation risk and for this reason it is desirable for the Scheme's assets to be exposed to a similar level of interest rate and inflation risk. - The Trustee has therefore invested in LDI funds to manage this risk, with the LDI strategy set so as to provide an appropriate level of hedging against the interest rate and inflation risk inherent within the Scheme's liabilities.